senawDragon/senaw-console-tools/README.md

-cwd | This command allows you to see  your current working directory cwd_files | This command allows you to look inside your current working directory exit | This command allows you to leave this console
+cwd | This command allows you to see  your current working directory cwd_files | This command allows you to look inside your current working directory exit | This command allows you to leave this console passgen | This command allows you to run a terminal-based password generator
 ```